crazedVic/flutter_repo_pattern/README.md

 long road getting there, with tons of small and big tweaks.
 I was not required to set up the backend services, but if I had been,  it would have taken 3x the time and 4x the cost.

-So now that I’ve explained the why, let’s look at the how.
+So now that I’ve explained the "why", let’s examine the "how".
 For this demonstration I’ll be developing a mobile application using the [Flutter](https://flutter.dev/) framework, with the [Provider](https://pub.dev/packages/provider) package for state management, and the [Repository Pattern](https://deviq.com/design-patterns/repository-pattern).
 What is the